El-Tejaso/OnesAndZeroes/README.md

 ![Batch renaming pins](./Images/BatchRename.png)

 ### So you actually read the manual eh?
 Thanks!
-There are still heaps of bugs to remove, but hopefully you won't encounter any of them while you're building your computer.
-(Don't worry too much about feedback loops though, the system is quite resilient to those).
+There are still heaps of bugs to remove (probably), but hopefully you won't encounter any of them while you're building your computer.
+(Don't worry too much about feedback loops within the circuit, the system is quite resilient to those).
 Good luck!

 #### New features in the works:
 - Detecting cycles in non-embedded savefiles
-- Embedding savefiles properly with names pointing to embedded gates rather than just recursively saving the group wherever it appears
 - keyboard activated buttons
 - better wire wrangling and selecting